Welcome To Dot Edu Ventures

 Dot Edu is a university based network of friends, spanning computer science, design, engineering faculty, students, and alumni at various US universities.
 Founded in March 2000 by Asha Jadeja and her late husband Rajeev Motwani, Dot Edu began as a small core group of entrepreneurial friends at Stanford and UC Berkeley.
 It is now an extensive network of computer science and engineering faculty at various universities, including CMU, MIT, University of Illinois at Urbana Champaign, U Penn, Princeton, Washington University, UC San Diego and UC Santa Barbara.
 Dot Edu consists of three components:

 Asha founded Dot Edu Ventures while working on her doctoral research at Stanford University in late 1990s.
-After having invested as an angel in various Stanford startups, Asha (and her late husband Rajeev Motwani) saw a need to fill the funding gap for university based entrepreneurs.
+After having invested as an angel in various Stanford startups, Asha and Rajeev Motwani saw a need to fill the funding gap for university based entrepreneurs.
 Among her many investments are Bytemobile, Kaltix (now Google), Meru Networks, Jareva (now Veritas), and Mimosa Systems.

 Rajeev Motwani (1962-2009)